exasol/data-science-examples/tutorials/machine-learning/sagemaker-extension/tutorial.md

 The dataset consists of data collected from heavy Scania trucks in everyday usage.
 The dataset includes two different class accroding to Air Pressure system (APS): (1) The positive class consists of component failures for a specific component of the APS system.
 (2) The negative class consists of trucks with failures for components not related to the APS.

-In this use case,  it is proposed to develop a predictive machine learning model using SageMaker-Extension to classify failures according to whether they are related to APS, or not.
+In this use case,  it is proposed to develop a predictive machine learning model using our SageMaker-Extension to classify failures according to whether they are related to APS, or not.

 ### 3.1 Load the Dataset
-The following python script downloads the train and test datasets as csv files to the local file system.
+The following python script downloads the train and test datasets as CSV files to the local file system.
 Then it creates `TRAIN` and `TEST` tables in the specified `DATABASE_SCHEMA` of Exasol and imports the downloaded csv files to these tables respectively.